lobophf/template_tex_ciencia_e_natura/DEVELOPMENT.md

 </p>

 ## About:
-This repository contains the `LaTeX` version of essential files needed for the submission process to the [Ciência e Natura journal](https://periodicos.ufsm.br/cienciaenatura/).
-The guidelines for publication are available [here](https://periodicos.ufsm.br/cienciaenatura/about/submissions).
+This file contains the basic information for compiling the PDF by using the source code.

 ## Requirements:
 Depending on the platform you use to write your paper, there will be different steps to follow.
 The requirements in each case are as detailed below.